 The results from the small scale hydroacoustic surveys of the abundance of anchovy around Robben and Dassen islands over the 2009-2013 period are analysed under the assumption of a Gaussian form for the trends in density at each island over the course of the winter months.
-Based primarily on AIC_c, the model selected from amongst a number of variants has the same trend in abundance with year for the two islands, compatible with the assumption used by Robinson (2013) in his GLM analysis of the impact of closures to pelagic fishing around these islands on penguin recovery, though the data have limited power to distinguish deviations from that assumption.
+Based primarily on $AIC_c$ , the model selected from amongst a number of variants has the same trend in abundance with year for the two islands, compatible with the assumption used by Robinson (2013) in his GLM analysis of the impact of closures to pelagic fishing around these islands on penguin recovery, though the data have limited power to distinguish possible deviations from that assumption.
 The abundance estimates from the island surveys, though compatible also with the May recruitment survey trends, show appreciably larger variance.
-This raises the question of whether these small scale surveys merit continuation, unless it is possible to increase their frequency considerably during the winter months each year to improve the overall precision of the integrals over local abundance which they can provide.
+This raises the question of whether these small scale surveys merit continuation, unless it would be possible to increase their frequency considerably during the winter months each year to improve the overall precision of the integrals over local abundance which they can provide - an option which seems logistically impractical given, for example, considerations of inclement weather over the period concerned.